Are there any drawbacks to offering a reward (for example, a fun trip or activity, toy or game, money) to children for doing well in school?

 As a parent, it is imperative to learn how to positively guide your child in making good choices and support him in learning life skills and exercising self-direction.
 For your child, it is about learning to make decisions.
 By actively inviting your child to participate in establishing clear guidelines that highlight the expected behaviour, it helps him understand what acceptable behaviour and actions are.
 Not only does this process support the building of trusting and respectful relationship, it also enables the child to be more open to self-regulation and act from a positive attitude towards learning.
 They become self-directed and independent.

-To guide your child, you can be intentional to:
+To guide your child, you can:

 - Model expected behaviours and responses